Discover The Critical Flaws Hiding Behind Conventional Wisdom…

 Financial freedom (or retirement security – same thing) occurs when your passive income exceeds your expenses.

 The financial freedom game is about building passive income and controlling expenses.
-When income exceeds expenses you are financially free.
+When income exceeds expenses, you're financially free.
 Simple enough.

 Can you guess why?
 Look at the advertisers and services that support these free online calculators… brokerages, financial planners, and others in the business of selling paper assets.
 Not a coincidence.